woleet/woleet-proofkeeper/README.md

 Since anchoring is not a realtime operation, the tool rescan the configured folders every 15 minutes

-To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.
+To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence or signature for all files in a given directory.

 Note: tags are added to the anchors according to the name of sub-folders